decentology/erc721-dappstarter/README.md

 ### Prerequisites

-- A Tenant Instance of the ERC721 Module.
+- A tenant instance of the ERC721 Module.
 To create one head to https://eth.hyperverse.dev/modules/erc721.
-- A Tenant ID: this will be the public address of the account you used to create your tenant.
+- A `tenantId` : this will be the public address of the account you used to create your tenant.